 - It is a bit more complicated.
 German firearms are often renowned not for their ballistic efficiency (not that they are bad in that aspect) but for their ergonomics and manufacturing costs.

-- During WW 2, engineers working in aeronautic branch of the military (especially the armament designers) often joked that their superiors constantly want them to break the laws of physics, so some of their inventions might be slightly flawed.
+- During WW2, engineers working in the aeronautic branch of the military (especially the armament designers) often joked that their superiors constantly wanted them to break the laws of physics, so some of their inventions might be slightly flawed.

-- To clarify; the Rheinmetall 120 mm gun is used on all Leopard II, Abrams, Type-90 and the K 1 A 1 of S. korea.
+- Rheinmetall AG.
+The Rheinmetall 120 mm gun is used on the Leopard II, Abrams, Type-90 and the South Korean K1A1.
 It is also being considered for the (excellent) British Challenger.
-This makes it one of the most common tank guns in the world, possibly the most common.
+This makes it one of the most (possibly the most) common tank guns in the world.

-- And then before Rheinmetall, there was Krupp.
-During its heyday, the company was the backbone of German heavy industry, renowned for the quality of its steel products.
-That quality then in turn translated to everything else from artillery for the military to shipbuilding (also mainly for the military).
-The company still exists now as part of ThyssenKrupp, one of the largest industrial conglomerates in the world.
+- And before Rheinmetall, there was Krupp.
+During its heyday, the company was the backbone of German heavy industry, renowned for the quality of its steel products (after WW2 it was discovered that German steel plate for their tanks was roughly 20% better than British steel).
+That quality then in turn translated to everything else from artillery to shipbuilding (also mainly for the military).
+The company still exists as part of ThyssenKrupp, one of the largest industrial conglomerates in the world.
+One of the bigger contracts for Krupp before the merger with Thyssen was to deliver part of the "Inter City Experimental" which was the Super Prototype for Deutsche Bundesbahn's Inter City Express.
+Incidentally one of the other involved companies was Thyssen.

 - The Germans also prefer efficiency in speech, according to the BBC.
 They have no word for "small talk", and some of them even perceive it as being quite close to lying.